crusher0311/heart-helper/chrome-extension/INSTALL.md

 1. In the job detail panel, click **"Send to Tekmetric"**
 2. You'll see a confirmation: "Sent to Tekmetric Extension"

-### Step 3: Auto-Fill in Tekmetric
+### Step 3: Auto-Fill in Tekmetric (Instant Background Fill)
 1. Navigate to Tekmetric (https://shop.tekmetric.com)
-2. Open or create an estimate
+2. Open or create an estimate/repair order
+3. **Switch tabs** - by the time you return, the job is already filled in!
-3. The extension will automatically:
+4. The extension uses instant background fill:
-   - Detect the estimate page
+   - Detects when you switch to the Tekmetric tab
-   - Fill in labor items (description, hours, rate)
+   - Fills in labor items (description, hours, rate)
-   - Fill in parts (name, part number, brand, quantity, cost, retail)
+   - Fills in parts (name, quantity, cost)
-4. You'll see a success notification when complete
+   - **No visible delays** - appears instantly filled

+**Note:** This is similar to how Carvis works - instant auto-fill by the time you switch tabs.

 ## Check Extension Status